Sicily-On-Rails/docs/chatbots/telegram/my_first_bot_telegram.md

 ### To initialise new nodejs project:
 - npm init
-- nom init -y (for default settings)
+- npm init -y (for default settings)

 ### To install packages/libraries on npm